intarchboard/draft-iab-rfc4053bis/draft-kuehlewind-iab-rfc4053bis.md

 #  Sending Liaison Statements from the IETF

-There are different reason for an IETF group to send a liaison statement to another organization such as
+There are different reasons for an IETF group to send a liaison statement to another organization such as

 * A working group might request additional information for another organization,